-- Lane changes must be safe/drivers must obey lane markings.
-When driving on a road with two or more lanes traveling in the same direction, “a vehicle shall be driven as nearly as practicable entirely within a single lane and shall not be moved from such lane until the driver has first ascertained that such movement can be made with safety.”
-Drivers must also obey all lane markings, including those that restrict or prohibit changing lanes in certain areas (such as in construction zones).
+Illinois law states that when driving on a road with two or more lanes traveling in the same direction, “a vehicle shall be driven as nearly as practicable entirely within a single lane and shall not be moved from such lane until the driver has first ascertained that such movement can be made with safety.”
+Drivers must also obey all lane markings.
+This includes those that restrict or prohibit changing lanes in certain areas (such as in construction zones).

-- No left turns from outside lanes.
-“The driver of a vehicle intending to turn left at any intersection shall approach the intersection in the extreme left-hand lane lawfully available” and must stay in that lane through the turn.
+The law states that “the driver of a vehicle intending to turn left at any intersection shall approach the intersection in the extreme left-hand lane lawfully available”.
+Further, that driver must stay in that lane through the turn.
 Likewise, “where a special lane for making left turns by drivers proceeding in opposite directions has been indicated by official traffic-control devices…a left turn shall not be made from any other lane.”
-These rules seek to protect against drivers in lanes other than the left-most lane cutting off vehicles in lanes to the left of them and causing accidents.
+These rules seek to prevent accidents by stopping drivers from cutting off vehicles in left turn lanes.

 Your Chicago Car Accident Attorneys

 Contact Abels & Annes today if you have sustained injuries or lost a loved one in a car accident involving a driver who changed lanes improperly.
 The sooner you contact us, the better the chances we will be able to help you gather evidence, pursue insurance claims, and recover the maximum compensation you deserve.
 Contact us today online or call us at (312) 924-7575.
-Mówimy Po Polsku.
-Hablamos Español.